Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• Looking at the ratio of return and volatility (Sharpe) of 0.88 in the last 5 years of Ethereum, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.52)
+• Looking at the Sharpe Ratio of 0.88 in the last 5 years of Ethereum, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.62)

 Sortino: